 The purpose of this fund is to support research that contributes to an understanding of effective animal advocacy.
 We are primarily interested in supporting research on the effectiveness of various animal advocacy interventions, and will generally prioritize research that contributes to an understanding of advocacy for farmed animals in particular.

-Over the next 2 years, we will issue a Call for Proposals approximately every 4 months.
-The application deadline for the next funding round is June 16, 2017.
+We will issue a Call for Proposals approximately every 4 months.
+The application deadline for the next funding round will be in October, 2017.
 Under special circumstances, we may consider reviewing time-sensitive proposals on a rolling basis, though applicants considering off-cycle applications should first contact the Advocacy Program Officer.

 We will consider funding any direct costs related to the research process, including participant compensation, study materials, and costs for researcher labor.
 We are open to considering ambitious proposals, and thus there is no formal limit to the amount applicants can request.
 In previous funding rounds, we have offered funding for 14 grants worth between $2,000 to $44,000 each.